janbjorge/pgqueuer/README.md

 ### Example Usage

-Here's how you can use pgqueuer in a typical scenario processing incoming data messages:
+Here's how you can use PGQueuer in a typical scenario processing incoming data messages:

 #### Write and run a consumer
 Start a long-lived consumer that will begin processing jobs as soon as they are enqueued by another process.
 In this case we want to be a bit more carefull as we want gracefull shutdowns, `pgqueuer run` will setup signals to